Aynshe/WiimoteGun/README.md

 ### Available Dev Gestures & Features
 - **Shake Reload**: Reload by shaking Wiimote or Nunchuk
-  - Configurable sensitivity (Low/Medium/High)
-  - ⚠️ May trigger unexpectedly due to calibration differences
+  - ⚠️ **Status**: Not working.
+Logic needs to be implemented.
 - **Grenade Gesture**: Throw grenade with "pump" motion
-  - ⚠️ Detection is experimental and may be unreliable
+  - ⚠️ **Status**: Not working.
+Motion detection algorithms need to be written.
 - **Gyro Aiming (FPS Mode)**: Use Wiimote gyroscope for camera control
-  - ⚠️ Work in progress, not fully functional
+  - ⚠️ **Status**: Non-functional.
+Gyro data mapping to mouse input is incomplete.
 - **3D Gyro Visualizer**: Real-time 3D visualization of Wiimote/Nunchuk orientation
   - Displays both Wiimote and Nunchuk orientation when connected
   - Accessible via IR Visualizer page

-> [!CAUTION]
+> [!WARNING]
-> These features are **disabled by default** as they are experimental and require fine-tuning.
-Enable at your own risk.

-### Keyboard inputs not working in TeknoParrot
-- Enable `KeyboardDebugMode` in `settings.cfg` to diagnose
+> Do not enable these features expecting them to improve your gameplay.
+They are placeholders for future development.

 ## 📄 License